VMware

 We will be looking at the process of changing vCenter server appliance (VCSA) IP address and not a Windows-based vCenter server, which is no longer supported.

-Before diving into the process, ensure that you have the following:
+Before look into the process for admins, make sure that you have the following:

 1. A backup of your current vCenter Server configuration.